A COMPREHENSIVE HISTORICAL OVERVIEW

 BRITISH GOVERNANCE

-Initially, British governance took the form of a system of indirect rule, allowing local leaders to maintain some authority under British oversight.
-This initially worked well, but Cypriot influence slowly began to eradicate when the British appointed a High Commissioner to oversee all administration and local governance.
-Although still managed through a council that included both British and local representatives, British officials were largely taking decisions, meaning that very few Cypriots gained a genuine voice in administrative affairs.
-This resulted in the political disenfranchisement of the local population and the repercussions of the power imbalance would later fuel growing discontent and eventually lead to calls for self-governance.
-The British administration also went on to introduce significant changes to the political structure of Cyprus and one of the most notable was the dismantling of the Ottoman legal system.
-A new legal system based on English Common Law, was introduced and the education system was also restructured, establishing schools that provided English language instruction.
+Initially, British governance took the form of a system of indirect rule.
+This allowed local leaders to maintain some authority under British oversight.
+This initially worked well, but Cypriot influence slowly began to be eradicated after the British appointed a new High Commissioner.
+His duties would eventually oversee all administration as well as local governance.
+Most local affairs were still managed through a council that included both British and local Cypriot representatives, but the British officials were largely making all of the decisions.
+This meant that very few Cypriots gained a genuine voice in administrative affairs, resulting in the political disenfranchisement of the local population.
+The repercussions of this power imbalance would later fuel growing discontent, eventually fuelling Cypriot nationalism and calls for self-governance.
+The British administration also went on to introduce significant changes to the political structure of Cyprus.
+One of the most notable changes was the dismantling of the Ottoman legal system.
+A new legal system based on English Common Law was introduced and the education system was also restructured.
+This established new schools that provided English language instruction.

 A CHANGING ECONOMIC LANDSCAPE